tshepang/blog/content/computing/Sony Vaio Pro 13 (SVP13212SGBI).rst

   sys     0m32.128s

-So the machine still doesn't compare with my work machine, which is a desktop.
-I also expected it to be superior to my old laptop, but not really.
-For anything more conclusive, I need better benchmarks.
+So the machine still doesn't compare with my work machine, a ~2 year-old desktop.
+It is faster than my old laptop as expected, and comparable to the DigitalOcean VPS, no surprises there.
+The storage is a lot faster though...
+I've seen sustained read speeds of 500MB/s.

 __ http://www.youtube.com/watch?v=Xq-ZBke68tA